OfotViking/towngrowthadjuster-gs/readme.txt

 Luukland uses 250,500,1000,1500,2500,4000,5500.
 -------------------------------------------------------------------------------
 Setting Name: Cargo #xx decay rate:
-Setting Range: 0-1000
+Setting Range: 20-1000
 Comments: Another promillage.
 You should set the decay rate of cargoes required every month to 1000.
-It is recommended to set at least some decay rate for all used cargoes if you set warehouse size to infinite.
-Otherwise, cargo might accumulate to the point where there is more than 2 million units present, which the script cannot handle!
 -------------------------------------------------------------------------------
-Setting Name: Cargo #xx transition length:
-Setting Range: 0-200000
+Setting Name: Cargo #xx full requirement population Setting Range: 0-200000
-Comments: If town population is between waive and waive + transition amounts, the cargo required will be reduced.
-For example, with 10 promille requirement, 1000 waive, and 2000 transition, a town of 2000 will only require 0.5% or 10 units per month.
+Comments: If town population is between intro and full requirement amounts, the cargo required will be reduced.
+For example, with 10 promille requirement, 1000 waive, and 3000 full, a town of 2000 will only require 0.5% or 10 units per month.
 A town of 2,500 would require 0.75% or 19 units per month.
 This is to prevent towns that are slightly above a waive number from suddenly requiring much more cargo.
 It's highly recommended to have reasonably large transition lengths for